24Media/escenic-syndication-converter/README.md

 2) Due to tight deadlines Field's `((ANYTHING|<relation>...</relation>|text)*|<field>...</field>*|<value>...</value>*)<options>...</options>?` Element substituted by text inside CDATA tokens.
 Further parsing of this Element may be a good idea.

+3) Find a way to correctly Import Author and Creator Entities to Escenic.

-3) Model remaining Escenic Entities (person, inbox et al.)
+4) Model remaining Escenic Entities (person, inbox et al.)

-4) Create a real User Interface.
+5) Create a real User Interface.